triton-inference-server/pytriton/docs/deploying_models.md

 Multi-instance model inference is a mechanism for loading multiple instances of the same model and call them alternately (to hide transfer overhead).

-With `Triton` class it can be realised by providing the list of multiple inference functions to `Triton.bind` in `infer_func` parameter.
+With `Triton` class it can be realised by providing the list of multiple inference callables to `Triton.bind` in `infer_func` parameter.

 The example present multiple instances of Linear PyTorch model loaded on separate device.